SUSE/rmt/README.md

 If you would like to compare RMT to its predecessor SMT, please see our [writeup](docs/smt_and_rmt.md).

-## Dependencies

-Supported Ruby versions are 2.5.0 and newer.

 ## Installation of RMT

 Please view our [guide](docs/installation.md) to assist you in the RMT installation process.